 - 1 cup green beans - I prefer canned or frozen.

 - 1 cup frozen okra

-- Add meat, gravy and/or broth, potatoes, carrots, Worcestershire sauce, and a bay leaf to a slow cooker.
+- Add the meat, gravy and/or broth, potatoes, carrots, Worcestershire sauce, and a bay leaf to a slow cooker.
 Cover and cook on LOW for 8-10 hours or HIGH for 3-4 hours.

 - Remove bay leaf and season to taste with freshly ground pepper and Kitchen Bouquet (if using) before serving.